dat-ecosystem-archive/project-updates/README.md

 * [datdot](datdot/README.md), a p2p alternative to hashbase.io for hypercores
 * [Ara](ara/README.md), decentralized tools for delivery and monetization for creators and fans
 * [Decentstack](decentstack/README.md), a microframework for building kappa architecture dapps compatible with kappa-core
+* [p2pcommons](p2pcommons/README.md), a set of specifications to make a peer-to-peer commons
+* [Hypergraph](hypergraph/README.md), an application utilizing the p2pcommons for project management, tracking, planning, and sharing

 ## Contributing
 If you have a project using dat, or you're a person involved with dat somehow,